-Summer Beach Plans in the Mid-Atlantic?
+[Updated] Summer Beach Plans in the Mid-Atlantic?
 Here’s What to Know About Covid and Your Vacation... | Washingtonian (DC)

 The Outer Banks

-The week of May 4 begins staged entry for non-resident property owners in Dare County, which includes Duck, Kitty Hawk, Kill Devil Hills, Nags Head, and beaches further south.
+Visitors are permitted to enter the Outer Banks beginning 12:01 on May 16.
+That announcement followed a decision by North Carolina Governor Roy Cooper to begin Phase One of the state’s reopening starting on Friday, May 8 at 5 p.m.
+Phase One means that the stay-at-home order is lifted and retail is allowed to operate at 50 percent capacity.
+The limit on gatherings will continue to be capped at 10 people, and restaurants remain open for takeout and delivery only.
+The week of May 4 began staged entry for non-resident property owners in Dare County, which includes Duck, Kitty Hawk, Kill Devil Hills, Nags Head, and beaches further south.
 Before then, only residents were allowed in the Outer Banks, and the bridge was lifted with a security checkpoint in place to bar access to outsiders.
 Though non-resident property owners are allowed to return, the stay-at-home order will remain in place until May 22, restaurants are takeout-only, and gatherings are still limited to 10 people.

 In Currituck County, which includes Corolla beach, non-resident property owners were allowed to return on April 23.
 In April, the county announced that visitors would tentatively be allowed to return on May 15 but then retracted the date and announced that Dare and Currituck counties would announce a coordinated reopening to visitors.